Seizures of Cash at the Airport

 How to Get Your Cash Back After an Airport Seizure

 In each of the past three years, federal agents with CBP have seized more than $60 million in cash from international travelers.
-Many of these seizures of money occur at airports.
-These takings have become known as the “jetway robbery.”
+Many of these money seizures occur at airports, and they have become known as “jetway robbery.”

-If you have more than $10,000.00 in cash, even for a domestic flight in or out of a Florida airport, it might result in federal agents detaining you and seizing any money in your possession.
+If you have more than $10,000.00 in cash, even for a domestic flight in or out of a Florida airport, federal agents might detain you and seize any money in your possession.

 Although you are not required to make any statement, many people start talking soon after the detention begins.
 When the federal agency hears a story that doesn’t make sense, they seize the money.